-homepage, News, Acadian Care – Hammond, Acadian Care – Mandeville, Acadian Care – New Orleans, Acadian Care – Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C, South Broad C.H.C, St. Bernard C.H.C, St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Washington C.H.C, Woodworth C.H.C.
+homepage, News, Acadian Care – Hammond, St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Washington C.H.C, Woodworth C.H.C.

 Celebrating Our Healthcare Heroes

 Access Health Louisiana joins fellow community health centers nationwide in celebrating National Health Center Week August 8th-14th.
 Community Health Centers provide preventive and primary care services to almost 30 million people and have continued to do so while facing a global pandemic.
 Community Health Centers provide care to people who disproportionately suffer from chronic disease and lack access to affordable, quality care.
 While our approach is community-based and local, collectively we are the backbone of the nation’s primary care system.
 Community Health Centers lower health care costs to the tune of 24 billion dollars a year, reduce rates chronic diseases, and stimulate local economies.